Raymond S. Bradley: Early Life and Academic Career

+Research Interests

+Bradley's research interests are in climatology and paleoclimatology, with a particular focus on how climate has changed since the last ice age.
+He has worked extensively in the Arctic — on Ellesmere and Cornwallis Island in the Canadian High Arctic, northern, southern and southeastern Greenland, the Faroe Islands, northwestern Norway and Svalbard.
+His research has also involved fieldwork in Venezuela, Peru, Bolivia, Tanzania and China.
+He has particularly focused on climate variability over recent centuries and millennia, using instrumental and proxy records (natural archives) of past climate, making major contributions to our understanding of climate change over the last few centuries.
+His research has made it clear that recent changes in climate are well outside the envelope of natural variability that the earth has experienced over recent millennia.
+His research on forcing factors has helped to identify the natural factors that caused climates to vary in the past, thereby clarifying the important effects that humans have had on climate in recent decades.

+Honors and awards

-Bradley received the Oeschger Medal of the European Geosciences Union and honorary degrees (D.Sc honoris causa) from Lancaster University (U.K.), Queen's University (Canada) and the University of Bern (Switzerland).
+Bradley has been awarded honorary degrees (D.Sc honoris causa) from Lancaster University (U.K.), Queen's University (Canada) and the University of Bern (Switzerland).
 He is a Fellow of the Royal Society of Canada, the American Geophysical Union, the American Association for the Advancement of Science and the Arctic Institute of North America.
 He was also elected as a Foreign Member of the Finnish Academy of Science and Letters, and Academia Europaea, the European Academy of Science.

-Bradley's research focuses on climate variability over recent centuries and millennia, using instrumental and proxy records of past climate, making major contributions to our understanding of climate change over the last century.
-He has made it clear that these changes are well outside the envelope of natural variability that the earth has experienced over recent millennia.
-His research on natural forcing factors has helped to clarify the factors that caused climates to vary in the past.
-He has shown the critical importance of well-calibrated paleoclimate proxies for placing recent changes in a long-term context, thereby clarifying the important effects that humans have had on climate in recent decades.
-This led to him becoming the target of political attacks by global warming deniers, to which he has responded, in terms that provide a clear explanation of the issues involved for the public at large, in "Global Warming and Political Intimidation", 2011, University of Massachusetts Press, Amherst, also available in a Japanese translation [2012] by Kagaku Dojin, Tokyo.
+In 2007, he received the Oeschger Medal of the European Geosciences Union and in 2025 he received a Chinese Academy of Sciences President’s International Distinguished Scientist Fellowship.

+Academic research: books and papers

-Bradley has written or edited thirteen books on climatic change including "Paleoclimatology: Reconstructing Climates of the Quaternary" (3rd edition, 2014) [Elsevier/Academic Press, San Diego; ISBN 9780123869135, which won a 2015 Award from the Text and Academic Authors Association.
-Other books include, "The Hadley Circulation, Present, Past and Future" (eds.
+Bradley has written or edited fourteen books on climatic change including "Paleoclimatology: Reconstructing Climates of the Quaternary" (3rd edition, 2014) [Elsevier/Academic Press, San Diego; ISBN 9780123869135, which won a 2015 Award from the Text and Academic Authors Association.
+A Chinese translation was published in 2025 (Elsevier/China Science Press).
+His other books include, "The Hadley Circulation, Present, Past and Future" (eds.
 H.F.
 Diaz, and R.S.
 Bradley, 2004.
 Kluwer Academic, Dordrecht); "Paleoclimate, Global Change and the Future" (eds.
 K. Alverson, R.S.
 Bradley and T.F.
 Pedersen, 2003; Springer, Berlin); "Climate Change and Society" (R.S.
 Bradley and N.E.
 Law, 2001, Stanley Thornes, Cheltenham, U.K.); "Climate Variations and Forcing Mechanisms of the Last 2000 years" (eds.
 P.D.
 Jones, R.S.
 Bradley and J. Jouzel, 1996.
 Springer, Berlin), and "Climate Since A.D.
 1500" (eds.
 R.S.
 Bradley and P.D.
 Jones, 1995.
 Routledge, London).
+His latest book, "Climate After Net Zero: The New Normal" will be published by Elsevier/Academic Press in late 2026.

-In addition, Bradley has authored/co-authored more than 200 peer-reviewed articles on climate change, covering a wide range of topics.
-He has a particular focus on the climate of the Arctic, and of mountainous areas, reflecting his long-standing interests in those regions.
-He has carried out extensive fieldwork in the Arctic and North Atlantic region (Canadian High Arctic, Greenland, Svalbard, the Faroe Islands and northern Norway).
-Bradley's research has been supported primarily by the National Science Foundation, the Department of Energy, NOAA and the National Geographic Society.
+In addition to his many books, Bradley has authored/co-authored more than 220 peer-reviewed articles on climate change, covering a wide range of topics.
+He has maintained a particular focus on the climate of the Arctic, and of mountainous areas, reflecting his long-standing interests in those regions.